BalmungSan/scala-multifile-adt/README.md

 _(of course, one may still use the incorrect self-type like `Bar` in this case)_.

 Great, we are almost there!<br>
-Consequently, it happens that goal `7` is provided by the compiler out of the box.
+Fortunately, the compiler contributes goal `7`, out of the box, for us.

 ```scala
 // If we do not provide an implementation for combine in BarImpl: